Tomislav Tomić

-Tomislav Tomić (/bs/; born 16 November 1990) is a Bosnian professional footballer who plays as a midfielder for Premier League of Bosnia and Herzegovina side Široki Brijeg.
+Tomislav Tomić (/bs/; born 16 November 1990) is a Bosnian professional footballer who plays as a midfielder for Bosnian Premier League club Široki Brijeg.

 Tomić made his senior debut for Široki Brijeg in 2008, and later played for Željezničar and Zrinjski Mostar in his homeland, winning a total of three league titles.
 With Slovenian club Olimpija Ljubljana, he won a double of Slovenian PrvaLiga and Slovenian Cup in 2017–18.

 He made his senior international debut for Bosnia and Herzegovina in 2018, and made a total of two appearances.

 Club career

 Early career

 Tomić came through Široki Brijeg's youth academy.
 He made his senior debut against Posušje on 23 November 2008 at the age of 18.

 In the summer of 2011, Tomić was sent on a season-long loan to GOŠK Gabela, where he scored his first career goal on 7 April 2012 against his parent team Široki Brijeg.

 In June 2012, he signed with Željezničar, where he stayed for three seasons and also won the league title in the 2012–13 season.

 After a brief spell with Greek team Xanthi in 2015, he switched to Zrinjski Mostar before the second half of the 2015–16 season.
 With Zrinjski, he won two consecutive league titles, in 2015–16 and 2016–17.